 WUE is the Western Undergraduate Exchange, a program coordinated by the Western Interstate Commission for Higher Education (WICHE).
-Through WUE, students in western states may enroll in many two-year and four-year college programs at a reduced tuition level: 150 percent of the institution's regular in-state resident tuition.
+Through WUE, students in western states may enroll in many two-year and four-year college programs at a reduced tuition level: 150 percent of the institution's regular instate resident tuition.
 In all cases, WUE tuition is considerably less than nonresident tuition.

 If the student is a legal resident of Alaska, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming then they are qualified for this program.
 Mark the appropriate residence code on the application for admission form to be declared a WUE student.
-Contact the Admissions and Records office for further information.